ActivityWatch/docs/src/watchers.rst

 - :gh:`Alwinator/aw-watcher-table` - Monitors whether you have set your height-adjustable table to sitting or standing, by :gh-user:`Alwinator`
 - :gh:`akohlbecker/aw-watcher-tmux` - A plugin for tmux that allows monitoring activity in sessions and panes, by :gh-user:`akohlbecker`
 - :gh:`bcbernardo/aw-watcher-ask` - (WIP) Periodically poses questions to the user and records her answers.
 - :gh:`tobixen/aw-watcher-afk-prompt` - Poses questions to the user after an AFK period.
+(Fork of the inactive :gh:`Jeremiah-England/aw-watcher-ask-away`)
 - :gh:`Alwinator/aw-watcher-utilization` - Monitors CPU, RAM, disk, network, and sensor usage, by :gh-user:`Alwinator`
 - :gh:`abdnh/aw-watcher-anki` - An add-on for Anki that tracks time spent reviewing cards.
 - :gh:`Edwardsoen/aw-watcher-steam` - A Watcher to monitor current game being played.
 - :gh:`RTnhN/aw-watcher-toggl` - A Watcher to import time entries from Toggl.
 - :gh:`sameersismail/aw-watcher-netstatus` - Boolean online/offline monitoring.
 Simple and mature project.
 - :gh:`0xbrayo/aw-watcher-network-rs` - Network status watcher.
-More feature-rich than aw-watcher-netstatus.
+More feature-rich than aw-watcher-netstatus, includes things like WiFi SSID.
 - :gh:`RTnhN/aw-watcher-buttons` - (WIP) A watcher for tracking external hardware buttons based on an Arduino used for working state.
-- :gh:`tobixen/aw-watcher-lid` - A watcher watching the lid status, suspend status and power-off status for a laptop
+- :gh:`tobixen/aw-watcher-lid` - Watches the laptop's lid status, suspend status and power-off status.

 Importers
 ---------